mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 $$ \epsilon_t \overset{iid}{\sim} \mathcal{N}(0, \sigma^2) $$

 Because all $\epsilon_t$ values are independent, the time series described by the model $y_t = \epsilon_t$ is just a sequence of random numbers that **cannot be predicted**.
-Your best guess for the next value is the mean of the distribution the samples are drawn from, which is zero.
+Your best guess for the next value is $c$, since the expected value of $\epsilon_t$ will be zero.

 Below are three white noise time series drawn from normal distributions with increasing standard deviation. $c$ is zero and is therefore omitted from the equation.
-(A positive or negative $c$ would cause the series to trend upwards or downwards, respectively.)

 <center>
 <img src="{{  site.baseurl  }}/images/statistics/arima/white_noise.png" height="110%" width="110%">